scala/docs.scala-lang/_overviews/reflection/annotations-names-scopes.md

 - *standard type names,* _e.g.,_ "`<error>`", "`_`", and "`_*`".

 Some names, such as "package", exist both as a type name and a term name.
-Standard names are made available through the `nme` and `tpnme` members of class `Universe`.
+Standard names are made available through the `termNames` and `typeNames` members of class `Universe`.
 For a complete specification of all standard names, see the [API documentation](http://www.scala-lang.org/api/current/scala-reflect/scala/reflect/api/StandardNames.html).